 - The application is received by the shelter and submitted for review.
 Applicants may be contacted for a follow-up conversation.

-If you are not able to foster and would still like to help in some way, we have information about other volunteer opportunities on our About Volunteering page.
+If you are not able to foster and would still like to help in some way, we have information about other volunteer opportunities on our Volunteer page.
 Please take a moment to review how you can help shelter animals in need.